DataFire/Integrations/integrations/generated/azure_recoveryservicessiterecovery_service/README.md

     * items [ASRTask](#asrtask)
   * instanceType `string`: The type of task details.

+### InnerHealthError
+* InnerHealthError `object`: Implements InnerHealthError class.
+HealthError object has a list of InnerHealthErrors as child errors.
+InnerHealthError is used because this will prevent an infinite loop of structures when Hydra tries to auto-generate the contract.
+We are exposing the related health errors as inner health errors and all API consumers can utilize this in the same fashion as Exception -&gt; InnerException.
+  * creationTimeUtc `string`: Error creation time (UTC)
+  * entityId `string`: ID of the entity.
+  * errorCategory `string`: Category of error.
+  * errorCode `string`: Error code.
+  * errorLevel `string`: Level of error.
+  * errorMessage `string`: Error message.
+  * errorSource `string`: Source of error.
+  * errorType `string`: Type of error.
+  * possibleCauses `string`: Possible causes of error.
+  * recommendedAction `string`: Recommended action to resolve error.
+  * recoveryProviderErrorMessage `string`: DRA error message.
+  * summaryMessage `string`: Summary message of the entity.

 ### InputEndpoint
 * InputEndpoint `object`: Azure VM input endpoint details.
   * endpointName `string`: The input endpoint name.